aramis-lab/clinicadl/README.md

 This repository contains a software framework for reproducible experiments with convolutional neural networks on automatic classification of Alzheimer's disease (AD) using anatomical MRI data from the publicly available dataset ADNI.
-It is developed by Junhao WEN, Elina Thibeau--Sutre and Mauricio DIAZ MELO.
+It is developed by Junhao WEN, Elina Thibeau--Sutre and Mauricio Diaz.
 The preprint of the corresponding paper may be found [here](https://arxiv.org/abs/1904.07773)